DCAN-Labs/BrainSwipes/README.md

 ## Adding new images
-Use [Anders’](mailto:perr0372@umn.edu) script to format images for use with brainswipes
+Use the tools/es2sfs_img_converter.py script to format images for use with brainswipes

 [Adding new studies to BrainSwipes](https://docs.google.com/document/d/1apA6hc4Oj33BoP_t7oacL-x3vDvglYWSt0CdlycPeuM/edit?usp=sharing)

 ## Data Storage
 The images are in AWS S3 buckets hosted on MSI.
-To find the name of the bucket, look in firebase under db/studies/[study name]/bucket.
+To find the name of the bucket, look in firebase under config/studies/[study name]/bucket.
 This is accessed in a node.js server on AWS Lightsail using the [AWS SDK](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/welcome.html).
-The SDK uses [Barry Tikalsky](mailto:tikal004@umn.edu)’s MSI credentials to construct a URL that gives limited access to an image.
-If you decide to use different credentials make sure the owner has access to all buckets being used by the app.
+The SDK uses a service account’s MSI credentials to construct a URL that gives limited access to an image.
 If the MSI credentials are accidentally revealed you can renew them on [MSI’s website](https://www.msi.umn.edu/content/s3-credentials) then update them on the server.

 The app uses [Firebase](https://console.firebase.google.com/project/brainswipes/overview) to store information on how images have been rated.
 Contact [Barry Tikalsky](mailto:tikal004@umn.edu) for access.

-## Custom Domain
+## Domain Name
-This site is hosted on http://brainswipes.us this domain is managed on AWS Route 53.
-Contact [Nora Byington](mailto:bying015@umn.edu) for access.
+This site is hosted on http://brainswipes.us this domain is managed on AWS Route 53 under the account tied to the [DCAN Labs email](mailto:dcanlabs@umn.edu)